-Such notable companies as Apple, Amazon, and Salesforce have all invested heavily in artificial intelligence that can be used to automate sales and marketing.
+Such notable companies as Uber, Amazon, and Salesforce have all invested heavily in artificial intelligence that can be used to automate sales and marketing.
 This includes digital assistance, language processing interfaces, and in particular, predictive analysis.
 Certainly, computers can take orders and even suggest products and provide customer service.
 It appears as if many large enterprises intend to have their customers mostly interface with machines.

 Just last year, Amazon opened up a new kind of grocery store that lets customers make purchases without interfacing with any humans at all.

 The surprising news is that Amazon just purchased Whole Foods, a chain formerly noted for its friendly cashiers and smiling baristas.
 Since Amazon gained fame as the company that killed the mall, it’s not shocking that some people wonder if this truly heralds the end of relationship selling.